open-mmlab/mmhuman3d/docs/convert_datasets.md

     image_real_path = os.path.join(your_path_to_dataset, dataset_name, image_path)
     image = cv2.imread(image_real_path)
     ```

-2. For using HumanData only (not including converting), you just need to do several changes to the file structues on the originally downloaded datasets.
+2. For using HumanData only (not including converting), you just need to do several changes to the file structures on the originally downloaded datasets.
 The converting process and file included will be marked **"Converter"**.
 3. Ideal size of HumanData file is less than 2GB, given loading it uses 10x memory, therefore some huge datasets are split in several files.
 4. All the middle-stage pre-process files are **not required** when using HumanData annotations.
 5. (For convert only) Install "convertors" branch and set the working directory as below.

      ```
      git clone -b convertors https://github.com/open-mmlab/mmhuman3d.git
      cd /Your_path_to_mmhuman3d/mmhuman3d  # e.g. /mnt/d/zoehuman/mmhuman3d